darxkies/nim-toolchain/README.md

 This project provides tools to generate truly dependence free Nim binaries.
 It requires Docker.

-For now, only amd64 and armv6 (Raspberry Pi Zero+) binaries can be generated.
+For now, only Amd64 and Armv6 (Raspberry Pi Zero+) binaries can be generated.
+Support for OpenSSL and PCRE is included.

 To generate the toolchains enter the following commands: